 sudo apt install curl ca-certificates gnupg lsb-release -y

-In particular, these packages provide file downloading (curl), SSL certificate validation (ca-certificates), GPG key handling (gnupg), and release detection (lsb-release) needed to securely add the external repository.
+These packages provide file downloading (curl), SSL certificate validation (ca-certificates), GPG key handling (gnupg), and release detection (lsb-release).
+The lsb-release package is particularly important on minimal or container installations where it may not be present by default.

 Import the GPG Key

-Next, download and install the repository’s GPG key to verify package authenticity:
+Download and install the repositoryโs GPG key to verify package authenticity:

 curl -fsSL https://notesalexp.org/debian/alexp_key.asc | sudo gpg --dearmor -o /usr/share/keyrings/alexp_key.gpg